awesomeeng/awesome-cli/README.md

 		super();

 		this.addOption("something","boolean",true,"Toggles something on/off.");
-		this.addOption("another","string"null,"Provides input to your CLI.");
+		this.addOption("another","string",null,"Provides input to your CLI.");

 		this.addOptionShortcut("a","another"); // maps --a to --another
 	}